Andrés Felipe Dávila

-Andrés Felipe Dávila Mosquera (born 1 February 2007) is a Colombian professional footballer who plays as a forward for MLS Next Pro club FC Cincinnati 2.
+Andrés Felipe Dávila Mosquera (born 1 February 2007) is a Colombian professional footballer who plays as a forward for Independiente Medellín.

 Club career

 At the age of 11, Dávila moved to the Sócrates Valencia FC academy and changed positions from midfielder to striker, and played for their U20s as a 14 year old.
 In 2022, he moved to the youth academy of Independiente Medellín.
 He made his professional debut with Independiente Medellín in a 3–2 Categoría Primera A win over Patriotas Boyacá on 18 April 2024.
 On 15 October 2024, he was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.

 Dávila joined FC Cincinnati's MLS Next Pro side FC Cincinnati 2 in February 2025.